lightscalar/pyro/README.md

 Note that, although our dictionary used camelCase for attribute names, once we've ingested the dictionary, everything is converted to snake_case.
-This anticipates the interfacing of this code with a JavaScript front-end, where camelCase is *de rigueur*.
+This anticipates the interfacing of this elegant python code to an ugly JavaScript front-end, where camelCase is *de rigueur*.

-It is important to note that this user has not been saved to the databae.
+It is important to note that this user has not yet been saved to the databae.
 To do that, we need to `.save()` the object, like this,

 ```python
 user.save() # -> Saves it to the specified MongoDB